the spice that helps digest your Thanksgiving dinner

 If you’ve ever been to an Indian restaurant and saw a little bowl of seeds at the counter, that’s fennel.
 It’s common practice in India to chew the seeds after a meal both to help freshen breath and to stimulate digestion.

-Let’s look at why during this day when there certainly is a lot to digest…
+Let’s look at why during this holiday season when there certainly can be a lot to digest…

 In culinary circles, fennel is a favorite in Italian, French and Mediterranean recipes, especially for fish dishes, spicy sausages, marinades and dressings.

 It’s in the same family as licorice, giving it that unique salty-sour taste and sweet smell.
 Like licorice, people either love fennel or they’re just not a fan.
 If you’re in the latter camp, read on on to learn what a love, or even a tolerance, for fennel can do for you.

 While some of its close cousins in the vegetable family (yes, I’m looking at you cabbage and cauliflower) might cause bloating and gas, fennel (the vegetable and the seeds) can come to the rescue.